dokutan/macrodevice/documentation/backends.md

 ### Supported devices
 USB keyboards
 ### Notes and Limitations
 Not recommended, try libusb instead.
+Included for compatibility.
-After closing the program, the keyboard needs to be removed ad plugged back in, for it to work again.
+After closing the program, the keyboard needs to be removed and plugged back in for it to work again.
 This is because the kernel driver remains detached.
 ### Settings
 setting key | description |  required? | default
 ---|---|---|---